We compare quotes from all the leading insurers

 Medical history disregarded (MHD)

-Medical History Disregarded (MHD) underwriting is the most comprehensive option available most insurers.
+Medical History Disregarded (MHD) underwriting is the most comprehensive option available with most insurers.
 It completely disregards any pre-existing conditions, regardless of when employees experienced them.
-This means employees can claim for any eligible condition under the policy's terms, without their previous medical history impacting coverage.
+This means employees can claim for any eligible condition under the policy's terms without their medical history impacting coverage.
 While MHD offers extensive coverage, it is typically the most expensive type of underwriting.
 This option is usually available to larger companies, typically starting with at least 20-25 employees.

 How is group health insurance taxed?